evkx/evkx.github.io/content/models/audi/q6_e-tron/sq6_e-tron/_index.md

 ### Suspension

-The Standard suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
-The ground clearance with this suspension is 184 mm.

-You can order Audi SQ6 e-tron with an alternative Sport suspension.
 The Sport suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 164 mm.

-You can order Audi SQ6 e-tron with an alternative Adaptive Air Suspension suspension.
+You can order Audi SQ6 e-tron with an alternative Adaptive Air Suspension Sport suspension.
 The front suspension and rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 185 mm, and the maximum is 224 mm.

+For easier loading, you can lower the air suspension from the rear

 ### Steering